Tom Price (actor)

-Tom Price (born 12 July 1980 in Hereford) is a British actor, voice-over artist, radio presenter and stand-up comedian originally from Monmouth, Wales.
-He is most noted for being the creator of hit Channel 4 quiz format Wogan's Perfect Recall and for portraying Andy Davidson in Torchwood.
+Tom Price (born 12 July 1980) is a Welsh actor, voice-over artist, radio presenter and stand-up comedian originally from Monmouth.
+He is most noted for portraying Andy Davidson in Torchwood.

 Acting

 Price's comedy career began in 1998 when he co-starred in a revue at Monmouth School, These Charming Men.
-He continued acting as a student at Warwick University, where he studied English literature.
+He continued acting as a student at the University of Warwick, where he studied English literature.
 After graduating, he turned down a place at drama school and moved to London.
 His first TV appearance was playing a waiter in an episode of Absolute Power.
 He is known to television audiences for being one of the stars of the Five comedy sketch show Swinging.
 He has also appeared in a recurring role as police officer Andy Davidson in a number of episodes of Torchwood, a spin-off from the long running science fiction series Doctor Who.

 In 2008 he starred in the BBC Three sketch show The Wrong Door and filmed the role of Darrin Stephens in a pilot UK remake of Bewitched, which never got aired.
 Other TV appearances include Doctors (2009) and Secret Diary of a Call Girl (2010).
 Price also featured in Renault TV's program The Key.
 In 2011 Price reprised the role of Andy Davidson in Torchwood: Miracle Day, airing on BBC One and US premium television network Starz.

 In addition to his TV performances Price has appeared in the films The Boat that Rocked and Hereafter.

 In 2011 he appeared in an 8-part comedy reality series called World Series of Dating on BBC3 with Rob Riggle.
 He was most recently a regular alongside Ruth Jones in Stella and appeared in recent series of Count Arthur Strong and Episodes.